nicolebranagan/aspectstar2/readme.txt

 -------------------

 Aspect Star 2 currently requires the Windows operating system, and the .NET Framework 4.5.
-Porting to other operating systems is considered an eventual goal.
 A DirectX 9.0c capable GPU is also required.

+The Linux/OpenGL release version requires installation of the Mono runtime.

 Credits
 -------